 Purple: This is a young, juicy and fruity wine with a light to medium body and lower tannin levels.
 A good example is a Gamay or a young Malbec.

 Ruby: Ruby wines are also younger and have red and black berry flavours.
 There is more variation within this colour, as these wines can be light to full-bodied and can have different tannin levels.
-Typical ruby-coloured wines are Pinot noir, Garnacha and Merlot.
+Typical ruby-coloured wines are Pinot Noir, Garnacha and Merlot.

 Garnet: These are oak-aged wines with medium to full body and higher tannin levels.
-The fruity and floral flavours give way for more complexity, that can include savoury or spicy notes.
+The fruity and floral flavours give way for more complexity, this can include savoury or spicy notes.
 Barolo, Rioja and an aged Cabernet Sauvignon would be described as garnet.